Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 For example, a long haul flight to Indonesia generates more emissions per passenger than eating meat for a year or driving your car for a year (see bottom of page for a breakdown of the calculations).

-More comparisons with flight emissions:
+More comparisons with flight emissions*:

 * H﻿eating your home for a year = 2.7 tonnes CO2 = a return flight to LA (2.69 tonnes CO2)
 * E﻿ating meat for a year = 2.06 tonnes CO2 = a return flight to Mumbai (2 tonnes CO2)